 Tips for Starting a Retirement Fund in Your 20s and 30s

 Now is the perfect time to dream and save.
 The earlier you begin saving for retirement, the easier it is for your investments to grow.
-Below are some tips that may help.
+Below are some tips from our Moorestown financial planner that may help.

+Know Your Retirement Needs.
 Experts estimate that Americans need 70 to 90 percent of their pre-retirement income to maintain their current standard of living.
-If you’re not sure how much money you’ll need to retire, you can use a retirement calculator or work with your financial advisor to get a better idea.
+If you’re unsure how much money you’ll need to retire, use a retirement calculator or work with your financial advisor to get a better idea.
 As you get closer to retirement, these numbers will be more accurate.

 Put Money into an IRA

 You don’t need to have a high-earning career to retire rich.
 All you need is to start saving money at a young age.
-This gives you plenty of time to get used to automatic deposits, increase your savings, and make more progressive investments.
+This gives you ample time to get used to automatic deposits, increase your savings, and make more progressive investments.